Crock Pot Mississippi Pot Roast

 - 1 stick butter

 - 2 Tablespoons corn starch

-- Melt the butter and mix in the Au Jus and Ranch Dressing Mix.
-Add to the crock pot with the pepperoncini peppers and Pot Roast (no need to salt the pot roast prior)
+Melt the butter on the bottom of the crock pot and and mix in the Au Jus and Ranch Dressing Mix.
+Add the pepperoncini peppers and Pot Roast (no need to salt the pot roast prior).
+Add the baby carrots.

-- Once it's near your desired level of thickness, remove it from the heat.
+Once it's near your desired level of thickness, remove it from the heat.
 It will thicken a little bit more upon standing.